orlarey/doc-template/README.md

-# Create a pdf document using markdown and pandoc
+# Create a PDF Document Using Markdown and Pandoc

-Edit the `document.md` file and run the `make` command to produce a pdf document `document.pdf` using `pandoc` and `eisvogel.latex` template.
+1. **Edit** the `document.md` file with your content.
+2. **Run** the `make` command to generate `document.pdf`:
+   - This uses `pandoc` along with the attractive `eisvogel.latex` template for styling.
+You can find the Eisvogel template [here](https://github.com/Wandmalfarbe/pandoc-latex-template).
+3. **Include Faust Examples** (Optional):
+   - If there are Faust examples in the `examples` directory, they will be automatically converted to PDF images, ready to be included in the final document.